10 Questions to Ask Your Gynecologist About Menopause

 Adams suggests adopting a whole-food, plant-based diet to maintain a healthy weight.

-• Half your plate should be fruits and veggies, a quarter whole grains, and a quarter beans, peas, and legumes.
+Half your plate should be fruits and veggies, a quarter whole grains, and a quarter beans, peas, and legumes.
+A few days a week, it’s also a good idea to minimize your intake of animal products such as meat, eggs, and dairy and focus on whole, plant-based foods where possible.

 8. Can Hormone Therapy Help With Menopause Symptoms Beyond Hot Flashes?

-“Estrogen gives other benefits by treating other menopausal symptoms like poor sleep, low mood, and vaginal pain with penetration.
-Plus estrogen improves bones, making osteoporosis less likely,” says Adams.
+“Estrogen therapy provides other benefits by treating other menopausal symptoms like poor sleep, low mood, and vaginal pain with penetration.
+Plus estrogen improves bone strength, making osteoporosis less likely,” says Adams.

-“Menopausal hormone therapy is an individualized decision based on a discussion we each should have with our doctor, who knows our health history best,” says Kurtzer.
+“Pursuing menopausal hormone therapy is a personal decision based on a discussion we each should have with our doctor.
+They have an in-depth knowledge of our health history and offer advice based on our needs,” says Kurtzer.

 9. Should I Take Supplements During or After Menopause?

-There’s generally no need to take a lot of supplements during menopause, says Adams.
+You generally don’t need to take a lot of supplements during menopause, says Adams.
 While individuals should talk to their doctor before taking any supplements, she recommends the following:

-• Calcium Intake should be a total of 1,200 milligrams (mg) per day, but no more than 500 mg in a supplement because more than that will tend to deposit in the heart.
+- Calcium Intake should be 1,200 milligrams (mg) per day, but no more than 500 mg from supplements, because amounts above that tend to deposit in the heart.

 “Otherwise it’s best to ‘eat the rainbow’ and get your fiber, minerals, and anti-inflammatory compounds through your diet,” she says.